 “Technavio’s analysts forecast the global stem cell therapy market to grow at a CAGR of 36.52% during the period 2017-2021,” read the report.

 Here is a look at the top 10 Nasdaq-listed companies included in this report.
 All figures were provided from Google Finance and current as of June 14 6:30 p.m.
 EST.

 This company has its eyes set on China as it hopes to become a leader in the specialty pharmaceutical market for cell therapeutics.
 Later this year they will open a new facility in Shanghai and expand in Wuxi.

 They were recently awarded $2.29 million from the California Institute for Regenerative Medicine for clinical trials of AlloJoin, a stem cell treatment for knee osteoarthritis.
 As part of their first quarter disclosure, the company stated a net loss for stockholders was for $6.2 million a two million increase from the same period in 2016.

 Vericel bases its treatment in tissue collection from the patient, their two lead products Carticel and Epicel seeking to treat cartilage defects in the knee and patients with burns greater than or equal to 30 percent of total body surface area respectively.

-For their fourth quarter, Carticel brought in $12.7 million in revenue while Epicel’s net revenue totaled approximately $3.8 million.
-Over a one-year period, their share price has gone down 35.23 percent.
+For their fourth quarter in 2016, Carticel brought in $12.7 million in revenue while Epicel’s net revenue totaled approximately $3.8 million.

 Thanks to their proprietary technology, BrainstormCell converts mesenchymal stem cells into their own NurOwn therapy platform.

 The company is training a cell manufacturing team for the production of supplies of NurOwn for an upcoming Phase 3 clinical study for patients with ALS.
 The company is looking to expand NurOwn into the Canadian market by partnering with the Centre for Commercialization of Regenerative Medicine in Toronto.
-Over a one-year period, BrainStormCell’s share price has gone up 51.27 percent.

 Caladrius is investigating its lead product candidate CLBS03 to treat recent-onset type 1 diabetes, currently going through a Phase 2 clinical trial.
 They plan for this treatment to be autologous.

 This cell therapy development company’s total revenue for 2016 totaled $35.3 million, a 57 percent increase from 2015.
 In their first quarter financials for 2017, the company revealed it had received various funding for its upcoming trials and studies.

 They are currently enrolled in a variety of clinical trials for their pipeline of products.
 They also sell products in Asia Pacific, Europe, and Japan.
-Over a one-year period, the company’s share price has gone down 35.26 percent.
+Recently Cytori introduced their Celution technology, which will see its first product shipments by the third quarter of 2017.

 The company recently announced “encouraging” data from a 24 patient study showing the use of autologous platelet-rich plasma to treat chronic non-healing ulcers.
 Cesca wants their technology to serve the bio-banking and regenerative medicine market.

-This company owns a subsidiary VistaStem, seeks to develop and commercialize new chemical entities with regenerative potential and cellular therapies involving stem cell-derived blood, cartilage, heart and liver cells.
+This company, which owns subsidiary VistaStem, seeks to develop and commercialize new chemical entities with regenerative potential and cellular therapies involving stem cell-derived blood, cartilage, heart and liver cells.